xsoameix/wz/README.md

 wz focus on these features:

-* Minimal dependency
+* Minimal Dependency
     * only 1 dependency: zlib
-* Light weight but powerful
+* Light Weight but Powerful
     * ~ 2000 lines of code
     * fully extract any data from any wz files
 * Convenient